7 Essential Questions to Ask Mortgage Advisers in NZ

 What steps are involved in the mortgage approval process?

-The mortgage approval process typically includes document submission, credit checks, and property evaluations.
-Work with your adviser to gather all necessary paperwork and understand the timeline, which can take several weeks.
+The mortgage approval process typically includes document collection, checking and then submission, and includes credit checks and property evaluations.
+Work with your adviser to gather all necessary paperwork and understand the timeline, which can take several days and even at times can extend to weeks.

 How often will you provide support after my loan settles?

-Ongoing support can include regular financial check-ups or refinancing consultations.
-Confirm with your adviser what types of post-settlement services are available to ensure continuous guidance on your mortgage journey.
+Ongoing support can include regular financial check-ups, advice on refixing your home loans and we’re always here to help with refinancing consultations.
+Your adviser will explain what types of post-settlement services are available and through our regular communications we ensure continuous guidance on your mortgage journey.

 Scroll to Top